thanhtrinh2003/thanhtrinh2003/README.md

 # 💫 Me:
-<br>👋 Hi, my name is Thanh Trinh and I'm from Vietnam<br>🐝 Freshman CS Major, with System Architechture and Info Network Thread from Georgia Tech.<br>👀 I’m interested in learning more about blockchain.<br>📫 How to reach me: thanhtrinh280506@gmail.com or thanh.trinh03@gatech.edu
+👋 Hi, my name is Thanh Trinh and I'm from Vietnam<br>🐝 Freshman CS Major, with System Architechture and Info Network Thread from Georgia Tech.<br>👀 I’m interested in learning more about blockchain.<br>📫 How to reach me: thanhtrinh280506@gmail.com or thanh.trinh03@gatech.edu

 ## 🌍 Find me on: